infinum/Locker/README.md

   * Detect changes in Biometric settings.
   * Check if device has support for certain Biometric ID.
   * Detect and supports Simulator.
+  * Update the supported devices list without updating the library

 ## Requirements